-- If you think you will get released quickly, you might be able to keep wearing your own clothes, otherwise you you will have to change into a jail jumpsuit.
+- If you think you will get released quickly, you might be able to keep wearing your own clothes, otherwise you will have to change into a jail jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If you have, please tell our readers about your experience.
 How long did you have to wait in the holding cell?
-What was you treatment like?
+What was your treatment like?
 Do you know any things that might help other people to get through the process?

 Click here to tell your story